Adaptive Online Non-stochastic Control

-Alas, such stronger (prediction-) adaptive regret bounds are yet to be seen in the NSC framework, and this is not a mere artifact: adaptivity in stateful systems raises fresh challenges which require new technical solutions.
-Specifically, due to the system's memory, the state and cost at each time step depend not only on the adversary but also on past actions of the learner.
-This over-time coupling, which is typically of unknown intensity, perplexes the optimization of the action at each step.
-In light of the above, we ask the question: \emph{can we design algorithms with policy regret bounds that adapt to easy costs and benefit from accurate predictions, while still maintaining sub-linear regret in all cases?} We answer in the affirmative and present a learning toolbox with policy regret bounds that are adaptive w.r.t.: \emph{(i)} the adversity of the environment (disturbances and cost functions), and \emph{(ii)} the accuracy of (potentially adversarial) predictions, while maintaining sub-linear regret $\mathcal{O}(T^{\nicefrac{1}{2}})$ in all cases.
+Alas, such stronger adaptive regret bounds are yet to be seen in the NSC framework, and this is not a mere artifact: adaptivity in stateful systems raises fresh challenges that require new technical solutions.
+Specifically, due to the system's memory, the cost at each time step depend not only on the adversary but also on past actions of the learner.
+This over-time coupling, which is of unknown intensity in the adaptive case, perplexes the optimization of the action at each step, and indeed the vast majority of OCO-based control approaches employ the non-adaptive variants of the learning algorithms (see discussion in Sec.
+2).
+In light of the above, we ask the question: \emph{can we design algorithms with policy regret bounds that adapt to easy costs, while still maintaining sub-linear regret in all cases?} We answer in the affirmative and present a learning toolbox with policy regret bounds that are adaptive w.r.t. the adversity of the environment (disturbances and cost functions).